arduino/help-center-content/content/Software Support/PLC IDE/If-youre-having-trouble-connecting-a-device-to-PLC-IDE.md

       `C:\Users\<Profile-Name>\AppData\Local\T`

-      If you can't find this folder, Copy it from the computers Admin profile (which requires access authorization e.g. admin password), and then pasting it in the same path on the user profile.
+      If you can't find this folder, Copy it from the computer's Admin profile (which requires access authorization, e.g., the admin password) and paste it into the same path on the user profile.

   - Restart PLC IDE.